 Appetizers and Wine Pairings

-As you prepare your appetizer line up, consider starting with a lighter wine and then move to a heavier one for the main meal.
+As you prepare your appetizer line up, consider starting with a light white or light red wine and then move to a heavier wine for the main meal.
 This naturally prepares your palate for the next course.

-Below are appetizer suggestions that pair with Sauvignon Blanc, Chardonnay, or Pinot Noir.
+Below are appetizer suggestions that pair with Sauvignon Blanc, Oaked Chardonnay, or Pinot Noir.

 Line up 1: Sauvignon Blanc and appetizer pairings